enkaskal/enkaskal.github.io/_posts/2016-05-24-favorite-quotes.md

 keywords: "Favorite Quotes"
 ---

+What follows is a list of my favorite quotes.
+It is a living document.

 ## From the (original?)
 IDA Disassembler FAQ:
 > Q: How do I view the disassembly in C/VB etc?